mrOranger/Javascript/Typescript/README.md

 ### Any

-Undoubtedly, `any` is the most permissibe type, and it is use as a workaround if we would not like to specity any type to a variable or a parameter.
+Undoubtedly, `any` is the most permissible type, and it is use as a workaround if we would not like to specify any type to a variable or a parameter.
 Of course, even though it is a basic TypeScript type, we should avoid to use it in our programs, because, if we take a look at this example:

 ```typescript
 function sayHello(firstName: any, lastName: any) {